Consider social procurement

 - Black Business Finder

-- Queensland Social Enterprise Council membership list
+- Queensland Social Enterprise Council - membership directory

 - Queensland Government Building and Construction Training Policy